How to Navigate the Shūgaku Sōdan Without Speaking Japanese

 What the Shūgaku Sōdan Actually Is

-The shūgaku sōdan (就学相談, literally "school enrollment consultation") is the municipal process that determines your child's educational placement for compulsory education.
+The shūgaku sōdan (就学相談, literally "school enrollment consultation") is the municipal consultation, evaluation, and placement-decision process for compulsory education.
 It's not optional for children with suspected developmental, behavioral, or physical disabilities.
 The board of education (kyōiku iinkai) uses this process to assess whether your child will be placed in:

 - A regular class (通常の学級) — no dedicated support